zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 Liam then starts talking to Debra, he says, “Hi, Debra.
 How’s it going?”
 She says, “Okay.”
 What about you - “How about you?”
 Liam says he's “doing okay.”
 He says he's “going to an art show” on Saturday.
 An art show would be a show looking at pictures or paintings.
 Of course, Liam is trying to impress Debra - make Debra think that he is a very cultured person.

 He asks Debra if she would like to come with him, and Debra says, “Geez, I’m pretty busy this weekend.”
-This is what the women always used t o tell me when I asked them out on a date!
+This is what the women always used to tell me when I asked them out on a date!
 The expression geez, “geez,” is one we use to express surprise, or perhaps confusion.
 Well, Debra is perhaps a little surprised and she says that she's “busy this weekend.”

 Then Liam, who, of course as a player , tries to get women to date him, goes on to say, “That’s too bad.
 How about going for a drink after work today?”
 To go for a drink means to go have an alcoholic beverage or a soda, maybe a beer, with someone in a bar.
 And Debra says, “Well, I don’t kno w,” and Liam starts to try to convince her; he says, “Oh, come on.
 It’ll be fun and we can try that new place down the street.”